for-loop/duplicate-detector/README.md

 # Approach

-1. Transfer [Open Image Dataset](https://github.com//cvdfoundation/open-images-dataset) to your AWS S3 bucket.
+1. Transfer [Open Image Dataset](https://github.com//cvdfoundation/open-images-dataset) to your Amazon S3 bucket.
-2. Set up Spark cluster using [Pegasus](https://github.com/InsightDataScience/pegasus)
+2. Set up Spark cluster (3 workers, 18 cores) using [Pegasus](https://github.com/InsightDataScience/pegasus)
 3. Load the data into DataFrame using Apache Spark.
 4. Iterate through each image and do one of the following (not all will be available):
 	* Base64 encode (with resampling to reduce resolution)